 - WordPress: The Wordpress community is older and much larger and have built an extensive network of support channels, including forums, online tutorials, dedicated businesses, and more.
 This extensive ecosystem provides an abundance of resources.

-- Backdrop CMS: Though smaller, the Backdrop community is active and passionate.
+- Backdrop CMS: Though much smaller, the Backdrop community is active and passionate.
 Support often comes through community forums and chat channels and the dedicated efforts of its members.
 Given its shared heritage with Drupal, many issues can be resolved with insights from the Drupal community as well.

 7. Development and Maintenance: